 The 7-Step New Product Development (NPD) Process

 Phones that read UPC codes.
-Ultraviolet fridge water-dispenser disinfectants.
+TVs for buying NFTs.
 Bluetooth speakers for your...glasses?
-We are living in a time when no idea is too outlandish to bring to life.
+We’re living in a time when no idea is too outlandish to bring to life.
 In the era of startups and unicorns, your next big product concept could change the world—or at least your revenue stream.

-In this article, learn what NPD (or new product development) is, how it differs from product management, who is typically involved in the process, and the seven stages that make up the product development process.
+In this article, learn what NPD (or new product development) is, how it differs from product management, who is typically involved in the process, and the seven stages of the product development process.

-Product development is the end-to-end process of bringing a new product to market—conducting initial research, creating a prototype, building a team, launching a marketing plan, testing the product, and many more steps in between.
-The process of product development ultimately determines whether a new product is successful on the market.
+Product development is the end-to-end process of bringing a new product to market—conducting initial research, creating a prototype, building a team, launching a marketing plan, testing the product, and planning the sprints to get something built.
+The process of product development can also determine whether a new product is successful on the market.

 You may hear the terms product development and product management used interchangeably.
 While these two functions overlap in many ways, they are fundamentally different.
 The focus of product managers is to provide vision and ambition around what a product could be.
-They take the input of all kinds of stakeholders and create a product roadmap that’s ambitious and award-worthy.
+They gather input from all kinds of stakeholders and create an ambitious product roadmap.

 If you’re suddenly realizing that you’re in the wrong article, we invite you to read What is a Product Roadmap?
 Guide & Examples.

-Unless you’re a solo entrepreneur pulling all-nighters to get your first app out the door all by your lonesome, the process of bringing a new product to market usually involves multiple people.
-These “stakeholders” each have their own specific areas of expertise and interest, and weigh in on various parts of the product development process.
+Unless you’re a solo entrepreneur pulling all-nighters to get your first app out the door, the process of bringing a new product to market usually involves multiple people.
+These “stakeholders” on a product development team each have their own specific areas of expertise and interest, and weigh in on various parts of the development process.

 Some of these stakeholders come from areas of expertise such as:

-In addition to internal stakeholders, startups and entrepreneurs often rely on external support in the form of mentors, freelancers, and investors, especially in the beginning stages of getting a new product to market.
-All of these people become stakeholders in the process.
+In addition to internal stakeholders, startups and entrepreneurs often rely on external support in the form of mentors, freelancers, and investors, especially in the beginning stages of product validation and bringing a new product to market.

-While the development team is often at the center of new product development, in a startup, it is typically owned and led by a company leader—the CEO, president, founder, or another top-level executive.
-Within more established companies that already have products on the market, the product development process is owned within specific departments tasked with creating new products.
+While the development team is at the center of new product development, in a startup, the process can also be spearheaded by a company founder—the CEO, CTO, or product lead.
+Within more established companies, the product development cycle is owned by specific departments tasked with creating new products.

 The top three reasons most startups fail?
-They run out of cash, discover there is no market need for their product, or get outcompeted.
-The fourth reason is a flawed business model.
+They run out of cash, discover there is no market need for their product, or realize they have a flawed business model.
 While a business model is not the same thing as a product development strategy, the two are certainly dependent on each other.

 So while the most obvious benefit of creating a product development strategy is to get a new product to market, there are other important reasons to invest deeply in this area.
 Companies with strong product development strategies are more likely to: